|

 species possess an organ known to botanists as a geniculum (see

-photo, left).
+photo, below left).
 The word originates from the scientific term geniculate

 which means to be bent sharply like a knee.
 The geniculum is found at the petiole's apex